 Shyft is your go-to moving solution regardless of the type of move you are planning to do.
 Domestic relocation?
 Shyft can help.
 Moving out of state or international relocation?
 Shyft for the win.
 Corporate relocation?
 Shyft has you covered.
 They even have a virtual card aka the Shyft Card that gives you relocation allowance in the form of instant payments directly from the company that you work for.
 Whatever you need regarding moving, Shyft can do it.
 And, you still have control over your decisions.

-Shyft makes sure that you have an experienced Move Coach who can coach you when it comes to your moving process.
+Shyft makes sure that you have an experienced Move Assistant who can coach you when it comes to your moving process.
 It all starts with a video call at a time that is convenient for you.
 And only you.
 This call is done so that the inventory list is made on Shyft’s end listing all the items you want to and need to transit.
 Then in half an hour, they send you the list so that you can check it.

 Then Shyft searches for not one moving company quote, but three moving company quotes from three different companies.
 This is also sent to you so that you can decide which experienced mover is the best one for you.
 Plus, all these quotes are from experienced movers as well as the prices being guaranteed.

 And if you have any questions you can message Shyft day and night, whatever day of the week to voice your concern.
-Your Move Coach can give you advice, tips, tricks, hacks and be there for you every step of the way.
+Your Move Assistant can give you advice, tips, tricks, hacks and be there for you every step of the way.
 From when you first get in touch with Shyft till you step foot into your new home.
 So have guidance for your moving process as well as let someone else do the organizing, contact Shyft today, to get started.